 Not too far from the town sign, the DirtFish Rally School also has a treat for fans visiting the filming location for the Twin Peaks Sheriff’s Department.

-— Twin Peaks (@ThatsOurWaldo) March 30, 2017
+— Welcome to Twin Peaks (@ThatsOurWaldo) March 30, 2017

 Now if only Twede’s Cafe would add the “RR” neon panel to their outdoor signage…

 To be stolen by some asshat in 3, 2, 1…